 While you should take a child’s fever seriously, you don’t need to panic.
-We talked to Ty G. Bristol, MD, MPH, medical director of UNC Pediatrics at Panther Creek, about what’s important for parents to know and do when their little one has a fever.
+We talked to Ty G. Bristol, MD, MPH, pediatrician at UNC Pediatrics at Panther Creek, about what’s important for parents to know and do when their little one has a fever.

 Nature’s Alarm System

-A fever means a body temperature that’s higher than normal, though everyone’s body temperature varies and can differ by age or activity level.
-Most of the time an elevated temperature means your child’s immune system is doing its job by fighting an infection.
+A fever means a body temperature that’s higher than normal.
+Most of the time an elevated temperature means your child’s immune system is doing its job fighting an infection.

 “It’s your friend, because it’s telling you something is wrong, and we hope whatever’s wrong is not something too serious,” Dr. Bristol says.

-While most fevers in children are from viral infections, Dr. Bristol says some rheumatologic conditions, such as types of juvenile arthritis, and inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis, also can present a fever.
+While most fevers in children are from viral infections, Dr. Bristol says some rheumatic conditions, such as types of juvenile arthritis, and inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis, also can cause a fever.

 Know Your Numbers

 If you suspect your child has a fever, take her temperature.
 What is considered a medically significant fever depends on age, Dr. Bristol says.
-For a 1-month-old, it’s 100.3 to 100.4 degrees.
+For a 1-month-old, it’s 100.3 to 100.4 degrees or higher.
 It rises to 100.5 and above in children more than a month old.

 He recommends using a rectal thermometer for babies and young children because it’s most accurate.